 Hello!
 My name is Brian Jackson.
 I started this site because of my diagnosis of Ulcerative Colitis back in July 2014 at the age of 27.
 My blood and food panel tests also showed my gluten intolerance off the charts.
-So I have literally had to re-learn how to eat and it hasn’t been easy.
+So I have literally had to re-learn how to eat, and it hasn’t been easy.
 But I can say I am much healthier now because of it.

 Years of bad habits

 I used to be like this below, downing energy drinks and Jack in the Box burgers.
 My family pretty much grew up eating Taco Bell.
 But even as a kid, I never finished all of my food.
 Talking about my childhood now with my parents, we look back and realize the reason I probably never finished my food was because deep down, it was causing discomfort, even if I didn’t know it yet.